How to create a marketing plan for startups

 Content Marketing

 Blogs, articles, videos, podcasts, ebooks… Content marketing offers you a multitude of formats to create and share your content with your audience.
-The important thing is that this information is relevant, valuable, useful… In a word, interesting.
-It is an effective technique in the medium or long term that will help you not only to attract and convert customers, but also to position yourself in your sector.
+The important thing is that the information is relevant, valuable, useful… In a word, interesting.
+It is an effective medium- to long-term technique that will help you not only to attract and convert customers, but also to position yourself in your sector.

 5. Set your KPIs and metrics to see if your startup marketing plan is working.

-Key Performance Indicators are the metrics that track and analyse the progress of your digital marketing strategy.
-They tell you whether you are achieving your goals.
-For them to work properly, you need to define these indicators according to your objectives.
+Key Performance Indicators are the metrics that track and analyze the progress of your digital marketing strategy.
+The ones that tell you if you are achieving your goals.
+For them to work correctly, you will need to define these indicators based on your objectives.

 For example, traffic to your website, clicks, likes and shares on your social networks, new contacts, conversion rates, daily sales…

-In the end, it is the behaviour of your audience that tells you what works and what doesn’t in your startup marketing plan.
-And what you can improve.
+Ultimately, it’s your audience’s behavior that tells you what works and what doesn’t in your startup marketing plan.
+And what you can improve

 Do you need an agency specialised in startup marketing?